 3. Third-Party Extension Security Risks

-"I've been using wpDiscuz for three years, and my biggest concern is extension compatibility.
+"I've been using wpDiscuz for three years, and my biggest concern is actually extension compatibility.
 Once, after updating a voting extension, the entire comment system crashed, and it took two hours to restore." — Reddit User Feedback

-3. wpDiscuz vs. Competitors: Security Comparison
+3. Security Comparison: wpDiscuz vs. Competitors

 | Security Feature | wpDiscuz | De:comments | Native Comments |